 I usually start with a gentle walk around before a hike, which helps to wake every thing up.

 When I start to the feel the gradual onset of the signs of tiring muscles either in my legs or arms while hiking (pain, stiffness, aching) my first thought is to stop and stretch the related muscle groups.

-For those that don’t know which muscles are to target, it is still possible to do figure it out using this Rule of Thumb;
+For those that don’t know which muscles to target, it is still often possible to figure out something;